Dog sled: Design

 Dog sleds come in a variety of shapes, sizes, and designs.
 Often regions will have a unique dog sled design that best accommodates the cultural traditions, local terrain, and climate as well as available resources.
 Generally dog sleds can be divided into two main types: the built-up sled and the low sled.
 Many anthropologists and archaeologists consider the low sled to be a traditional design, and is primarily used across parts of Siberia, Greenland and Canada for transporting heavy loads, such as carcasses, dried skins, or camp gear, across ice or land.
 The built-up sled, featuring a high rail on each side, was typically used for carrying lighter items like clothing and is primarily linked to dog sledding in Alaska and Siberia.
 Both types of sleds are constructed using lashing.

 A narta, a traditional Siberian sled.

-While components vary in appearance and materials depending on region, a cross pieces is common feature in all sleds.
-Also known as a crossbars or cross beams, the cross pieces join two parallel runners and are evenly spaced from the back to the front of the sled.
+While components vary in appearance and materials depending on region, cross pieces are a common feature in all sleds.
+Also known as crossbars or cross beams, the cross pieces join two parallel runners and are evenly spaced from the back to the front of the sled.
 The structural parts of the sled are secured together with lashing through binding holes which historically may be made from baleen or seal skin.
-Sled runners are attached underneath the entire edge the sled, either by lashing or with nails.
+Sled runners are attached underneath the entire edge of the sled, either by lashing or with nails.
 Traditional sleds may be made from material such as driftwood and, fragments of whale jaws.
 To ensure a smooth ride, the runners are traditionally coated with ice or a mixture of water, mud, or snow or more modern components like iron and nylon.
 A harness rope is fastened at the front of the sled, with the front strap threaded through drilled holes on the inside of the runners or front crosspieces.

-A traditional Siberian wooden sled called a "narta."
+A traditional Siberian wooden sled is called a "narta."
 Nartas from forested areas such as Kamchatka are narrow, low-slung sleds in which the musher sits.
 The Itelmens used dog sleds featuring two pairs of curved stanchions, and a saddle-shaped seat.
 Many parts of the dog sled were crafted from birch wood, when available, or bone and fastened with twisted lashings.
 The Chukchi also used driftwood from American pine or oak, while whalebone was commonly used for the runners.
 While most modern dog sled races use built-up sleds, Beringia not only allows mushers to compete using a narta but also awards prizes for mushers using nartas for "honoring the traditions of the North."